Hamilton Southeastern Schools

-Hamilton Southeastern School District is the school district for students living in Fishers, Indiana and portions of neighboring Noblesville, Indiana.
-The district consists of twelve elementary schools (K-4), four intermediate schools (5-6), four junior high schools (7-8), and two high schools (9-12).
+Hamilton Southeastern Schools is the school district for students residing in Fishers, Indiana, and portions of neighboring Noblesville, Indiana.
+The district consists of thirteen elementary schools (K–4), four intermediate schools (5–6), four junior high schools (7–8), and two high schools (9–12).
 Hamilton Southeastern is home to the Hamilton Southeastern Royals and the Fishers Tigers.

-Hamilton Southeastern is the fastest growing school corporation in Indiana with 17,140 students in the 2008-09 school year increasing from 10,716 in 2002.
-Hamilton Southeastern is the 4th largest school district in Indiana.
-Its schools have very high ratings.
+Hamilton Southeastern is one of the largest school corporations in Indiana, serving 21,299 students in the 2023–24 academic year.
+The district is known for its consistently high academic ratings.
 Fourteen of the twenty-two schools in the district are four star schools as rated by the Indiana Department of Education.
 Geist Elementary School was named a 2016 Blue Ribbon School by the US Department of Education, an award only given to 329 schools nationally.
-The district had a 23.1% higher passing rate on the math/English combined ISTEP+ tests when compared to the state average in 2006-07.
-Currently the school district is in a lawsuit allegedly over not preventing bullying of one of the students that resulted in a suicide.
+The district had a 23.1% higher passing rate on the math/English combined ISTEP+ tests when compared to the state average in 2006–07.

+The school district has been the subject of controversy following a lawsuit that alleged the district failed to properly intervene in an act of bullying toward a student that resulted in a suicide.